SofaComplianceRobotics/docs-support/docs/Users/EmioLabs/find-labs.md

 :::verified
 Author: Compliance Robotics \
+Recommended audience: Undergraduate students in robotics, mechanical engineering, or related fields. \
 *Distributed with the Emio Labs application*
 :::

 **Start from scratch, end up with a full deformable pick & place robot, and solve a pick and place task.**